 - Highly tax-inefficient investments

-- High state and local income taxes in addition to federal (advisers should be alert to the effect of any state premium taxes on the strategy).
+- High state and local income taxes in addition to federal (advisors should be alert to the effect of any state premium taxes on the strategy)

 - A desire to shelter assets from creditors